Mediation Service

 You may have noticed increasing discussions in the media about family mediation and the emphasis the government and family courts now place on this process.
 As an essential form of alternative dispute resolution (ADR), mediation offers couples a structured way to resolve family disputes without undergoing lengthy and costly court proceedings.

-Mediation is an alternative to the court process, designed to help parents reach an agreement through mediation rather than having decisions imposed by a judge issuing a court order at a family court hearing.
+Mediation is an alternative to the court process, designed to help individuals reach an agreement through mediation rather than having decisions imposed by the family courts.
 It is now obligatory in both child arrangements and financial matters arising from divorce or separation.

 How Does Mediation Work?